 Ironing can kill bed bugs as they cannot survive high temperatures.
-Apply the iron’s heat to fabric, clothes, or mattress.
-Use the spray and mist settings to penetrate deeper.
-Ensure high heat to eliminate bed bugs efficiently.
+When you iron for bed bugs treatment to fabric, clothes, or mattress, ensure thorough coverage.
+Use the spray and mist settings when ironing mattress bed bugs to penetrate deeper.
+Can you use an iron to check for bed bugs?
+Yes, but ensure high heat to eliminate them efficiently.
+When ironing bed bugs, focus on seams and folds.

 Steam, another high-heat solution, also kills bed bugs.
 Steam cleaners can penetrate deep into mattresses, furniture, and fabrics where bed bugs hide.
 Both ironing and steaming are effective; however, steaming often provides a more comprehensive treatment due to its ability to target hard-to-reach areas.